masoud-akhgar/Motion-Learning_Project/README.md

 I learned different and novel models through this research such as :
 - various Mathematics rules
-- LSTM-based or Neural Network Based Prediction Systems
+- RNN / LSTM-based or generally Neural Network Based Prediction Systems
-- How to utilizing Image and Signal Processing methods in commerical system models
+- novel ideas about utilizing Images and Signals' data to develop models in commerical systems